gregology/gregology.github.io/codex.md

 - Deurbanisation will occur as proximity to cities becomes less important with new technology like self driving vehicles and augmented reality
 - Pedestrian will reclaim downtown areas from cars
 - AIs will easily pass Turing tests
-- AI audits will rewrite history by discovering patterns in open and closed data
+- AI audits will rewrite history by discovering patterns in open & closed data
-- Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential and prevalence
+- Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential & prevalence

 ### Before 2040